Global markets under Trump: Build the Wall (Street)!... and China

 Trump's tax cuts have helped somewhat, "though it has really been a combination of things that have worked for American companies", such as low rates and business models that have led to stronger earnings, he said.

-For a graphic on Global markets since Trump's election:
+(GRAPHIC: Global markets since Trump's election -

 The other star market of Trump's presidency, however, is certainly not linked to his policies.